MeteoSwiss/probtest/README.md

 ### perturb

-Creates an ensemble of netcdf files that can be used as input by the model.
+Creates an set of netcdf files that can be used as input for a perturbed model ensemble.

 ### run-ensemble